• Home

 Where Can I Fish for Tautog?

-Tautogs are typically found near the bottom and often swimming around rocks and boulders.
+Tautogs are typically found near the bottom and often swim around rocks and boulders.

 Understanding that tautogs are quite intelligent and, therefore, can be a difficult fish to catch is essential.
 So, to improve your chances, you’ll want to wait for your green crab bait and jig to go straight to the bottom, and once it’s there, you won’t want to reel it in.
 I know, it’s tempting not to, but instead of setting the hook immediately after feeling the first bump, you’ll want to give tautog time to swallow the bait.